Hello There!

 Griffin Holding several boxes of recently purchased gunpla

-👋 I'm Griffin a Web and Product Designer based in the Greater Boston area with ties to Santa Monica on the west coast.
+👋 I'm Griffin a Web and Product Designer based in the Greater Boston area with ties to Santa Monica.
 I'm a problem solver at heart and I take that passion into every part of my life and project I work on.
 Coming from an educational background in interactive media and game design, I'm always looking for ways to engage players (users) in my work.
 I'm not a big fan of sitting still, some may even call me restless.
 I'm always looking for work to engage with or something new to learn and master.

 My brother and I and a Red Sox game on Easter day wearing bunny ears